Omar-p/learning-notes/aws/aws.md

 ### Lambda Environment Variables

 - every lambda func can have 0 or more env var.
-- envs associtated with a version (immutable // fixed)
+- envs associated with a version (immutable // fixed)
 - can be accessed within the execution env
 - can be encrypted with KMS
 - Allow code execution to be adjusted based on var.
-- under configurations/encironment variables
+- under configurations/environment variables
   - u interact with them depending on the runtime.

 ### Lambda Monitoring, Logging and Tracing.